Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 "D-don’t we have imp— imp—" Berry sighed, but everyone waited patiently for him to finish. "*Impact* deflection screens?"

 "Sure.
 Five layers of them, each shaped to surround the whole ship.
-Again, I’d need to reprogram the topography to avoid intersection...Besides, it’s a speedbump design, they work in tandem to refract and deflect an incoming object rather than stop it outright.
+Again, I’d need to reprogram the topography to avoid intersection...
+Besides, it’s a speedbump design, they work in tandem to refract and deflect an incoming object rather than stop it outright.
 Each one individually has a low cutoff threshold."

 "Alright," Spears decided.
 "So the portable shield barricade idea’s a no-go."